 Repayment Period: The Repayment Period field indicates the term of the loan.
 Standard practice in the home credit market is to grant loans over a number of weeks.
 For data to be comparable to other credit accounts on CAIS, any loan term of weeks must be converted into monthly terms.
-For consistency the monthly value should be established by dividing the weekly term by 4.33 and rounding up, i.e. 12 week loan would be recorded as 3 months, a 13 week loan would be recorded as 3 months.
+For consistency the monthly value should be established by dividing the weekly term by 4.33 and rounding up, i.e. 12 week loan would be recorded as 3 months, a 13 week loan would be recorded as 3 months, and a 14 week loan would be recorded as 4 months.